huynguy-db/arcion-docs/content/docs/source-setup/SAP_ASE.md

     vi conf/src/sybasease.yaml
     ```

 2. Currently, Arcion only supports snapshot mode for SAP ASE as Source.
-So make the necessary changes as follows in the `snapshot` section of the configuration file:
+Below is a sample configuration:

     ```YAML
     snapshot: